-- Position Sensor ICs: Position sensor ICs provide an analog or digital voltage output that measures the intensity of a magnetic field, thereby establishing a precise position.
-In automotive applications, our position sensor ICs are used to improve safety applications such as seatbelt detection, ADAS applications such as advanced power steering and braking systems, ICE powertrain systems such as clutch and fork position in advanced transmissions, and mild HEV powertrain systems such as the shaft position of a starter generator. - Speed Sensor ICs: Speed sensor ICs detect and process the magnetic fields created by a rotating gear tooth or ring magnet with the output being a digital reading proportional to speed.
-These sensor ICs are used in camshaft/crankshaft and transmission systems and employ proprietary algorithms to reduce CO2 emissions and improve fuel economy of combustion engines. - Current Sensor ICs: Current sensor ICs provide output signals proportional to the overall strength of a magnetic field created by a current carrying conductor.
-Current sensor ICs are used to improve energy efficiency in a broad range of applications, from xEV powertrain, industrial motors, and solar inverters to refrigerators and air conditioners.
+Position Sensors: Position sensors provide an analog or digital voltage output that measures the intensity of a magnetic field, thereby establishing a precise position.
+In automotive applications, our position sensors are used to improve safety applications such as seatbelt detection, ADAS applications such as advanced power steering systems, ICE powertrain systems such as clutch and fork position in advanced transmissions, and mild HEV powertrain systems such as the shaft position of a starter generator.

+- Speed Sensors: Speed sensors detect and process the magnetic fields created by a rotating gear tooth or ring magnet with the output being a digital reading proportional to speed.
+These sensors are used in camshaft/crankshaft and transmission systems and leverage proprietary algorithms to reduce CO2 emissions and improve fuel economy of combustion engines. - Current Sensors: Current sensors provide output signals proportional to the overall strength of a magnetic field created by a current carrying conductor.
+Current sensors are used to improve energy efficiency in a broad range of applications, from xEV powertrain, industrial motors, and solar inverters to refrigerators and air conditioners.